Delta-Studios/use-delta/README.md

 # Delta
-Delta is a projekt made by Anonymus_12321 and licensed under the name AP-Studios.
+Delta is a projekt made by Anonymus_12321.

 Notizen: Geistiges Eigentum
 Original: 2018